 For the registered nurse (RN) with an Associate Degree (or has evidence of a scheduled National Council Licensure Examination [NCLEX]) and has completed all of the requirements for direct admission including all prerequisites into the core nursing courses.

-For the nursing student or registered nurse who wants to apply to the RN to BSN program but has not completed all of the prerequisites with an earned minimum grade of B-in each course.
+For the nursing student or RN who wants to apply to the RN to BSN program but has not completed all of the prerequisites with an earned minimum grade of "C" in each course.
 This option allows students to complete one or more of the prerequisite courses at Brandman and apply for financial aid.
 Students admitted to the RN to BSN who are missing prerequisites will be moved into the next available cohort upon completion of the prerequisite courses and all admission requirements and submission of an “activation of the degree” form.

 Admission Grade Point Average (GPA) Requirements: